akshaybondar/.Net_Assignments/README.md

 # Day5_Assignment 3(Array)

-1. Create an array of Employee class objects
+1.Create an array of Employee class objects

     Accept details for all Employees